EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 Etain’s Project 2018 - 52167 - Programming and Scripting

 # Research on the subject of Fisher’s Iris data set
 This project is based on Fisher’s Iris data set.
-In this document I intend to lay out a summary of my findings from my research on background information about this topic.
+In this document I intend to lay out a summary of my findings based on my research on background information about this topic.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Iris_flower_data_set) the data set is composed of 50 samples from 3 species of Iris, which is a flower.

 ![Image of an Iris Flower](https://upload.wikimedia.org/wikipedia/commons/4/49/Iris_germanica_%28Purple_bearded_Iris%29%2C_Wakehurst_Place%2C_UK_-_Diliff.jpg)

-Four features were measured on each sample - the length and the width of the sepals and petals, which were measured in centimetres.
+Four features of the flower were measured on each sample - the length and the width of the sepals and petals, which were measured in centimetres.
 Based on the combination of these four features, Ronald Fisher (a British statistician and biologist) developed a linear discriminant model to identify and distinguish the species from each other.

 ![Image of Robert Fischer](https://upload.wikimedia.org/wikipedia/commons/4/46/R._A._Fischer.jpg)